-Britt Rhodes (department head), Lori Stanley (program director)
+Britt Rhodes (department head), Anita Carrasco (program director)

 Anthropology is the study of human societies and cultures across space and time.
 In the spirit of the North American tradition, our program draws upon a four-field approach that includes attention to cultural anthropology, archaeology, biological anthropology, and linguistic anthropology.
 Anthropology strives to understand cultural and biological diversity in a holistic way, inspired by the humanities and the social and natural sciences.
 This anthropological approach is enriched by Luther's liberal arts education with its emphasis on interdisciplinarity, commitment to community, and ample opportunities for study and research abroad.

 The four-field emphasis of Luther's anthropology program provides the opportunity to examine central questions concerning the human condition today and in the past.
 These include a range of contemporary issues, such as the impacts of extractive industries on the sustainability of the natural environment and local communities, language death and linguistic diversity, the self-determination of indigenous peoples, gender ideologies, and cultural influences on health and illness around the globe.
 Further, archaeological and biological perspectives provide insights into the dynamic nature of ethnic and cultural identity and technological change in prehistoric North America and the ways that our evolutionary heritage has shaped our modern physiology.